 Harris, they said, was a psychopath.
 An individual who knew exactly what he was doing, why he was doing it and he did it because he wanted to.
 Klebold had a temper but he was also “depressive and suicidal”, removing blame from himself for his problems and blaming those around him.

-Their assessments of Harris from the countless journals, videos and other written materials he left behind has convinced experts that it was Harris who was the leader of the pair.
-An 18 year old who had no sympathy or care for his victims or the devastation he was about to cause.
+Their assessments of Harris from the countless journals, videos, and other written materials he left behind have convinced experts that it was Harris who was the leader of the pair.
+An 18-year-old who had no sympathy or care for his victims or the devastation he was about to cause.

 The Columbine Effect